Diet and exercise as the key to success

 Strong bond

-In addition to physical fitness, the intensive activity with the dog also strengthens the Relationship between humans and animals is strengthened.
+In addition to physical fitness, the intensive activity with the dog also strengthens the relationship between humans and animals.
 Tackling a task together usually creates a lasting bond between the partners.
-You get to know each other even better and react to the smallest signals and and refine their ability to read each other's body language.
-In addition, exercise releases the happiness hormones endorphins in both humans and dogs Happiness hormones endorphin are released.
+They get to know each other even better, react to the smallest signals and refine their ability to read each other's body language.
+In addition, exercise releases the happiness hormone endorphins in both humans and dogs.

 Inspiration: sports for dogs